 SEO content audits

-For SEO, we might use SEMrush or Ahrefs for search engine traffic and keyword analysis.
+For SEO content audits, we might use SEMrush or Ahrefs for search engine traffic and keyword analysis.
 We pair this with Screaming Frog for technical SEO analysis.

 The results of the website content audit go into a Google Sheet we use internally.